jeff-pow/MolDy/README.md

 # MolDy (Molecular Dynamics :))

 This program offers an efficient solution for simulating the behavior of Argon atoms in a standard canonical ensemble (NVT).
+It models interactions via a 12-6 Lennard-Jones potential.
 By implementing multithreading and the cell lists algorithm, computational efficiency is greatly improved, reducing the computational complexity from the normal pairwise O(N^2) algorithm to an optimized O(N).

 ### Features:
 - Accurate modeling of Argon atoms in the NVT ensemble.